Camille, founder and therapist

 I identify as a biracial woman.
 I share that with you because it is the force that propelled me to where I am today.
 I spent most of my childhood living in the Philippines.
 As a child, it was very hard for me to be the only Black person in my entire community.
 What I have been through really opened up my heart to people who may have similar experiences.
 As a black female therapist, I can empathize with those who have felt lonely and othered around a ton of people.

 The challenges I’ve been through shaped the way I work as a black therapist in Los Angeles.
 I’m sure you know, it is not easy to climb that professional ladder as a woman of color.
 I’m sure you’ve heard the phrase: Black women have to work twice as hard as their counterparts.
 Most especially with today’s climate, we as black women have to carry out and take care of our racial traumas and succeed at work all at the same time.
-We as black women, have to set our emotions and pain aside, just to show up for others.
-We’re not allowed to be angry, sensitive or sad.
-We can’t have a bad day, and make sure to bring your A-game all the time.
+We as black women, have to set our emotions and pain aside - not allowed to be angry, sensitive, or sad.
+We can’t have a bad day, and you have to make sure to bring your A-game all the time.
 No wonder we’re tired.

-In my eyes, the BIPOC community’s narrative is very empowering.
-I want to stand behind black women who have to juggle their racial traumas and work through the pressures to do well.
-I remember feeling lonely; unsure of where I had space to just be.
+The BIPOC community’s narrative is very empowering.
+I want to stand those who have to juggle their racial traumas and work through the pressures to do well.
+I remember feeling lonely; unsure of where I had space to just exist unapologetically, to just be.
 I want to help people feel seen.
-I want to help people like me unlock their highest potential and be the best version of themselves.
+I want to help people unlock their highest potential and be the best version of themselves.

 I’ve been there.